The Impossible Story: An Investigation Into the Shooting Death of Baltimore Police Detective Sean Suiter – PART 2

 In other words, either Bomenka left the gun unattended or someone on the scene at this point had interacted with him.
 Yet, nobody could say if the shots came from the ground or a window.
 Later, Bomenka told investigators that the shooter must have fled from the back of the alley.

-Bomenka’s car got into an accident about a mile south of Bennett Place with a UM police car that was trying to help clear a path for him.
+The patrol car carrying Suiter got into an accident about a mile south of Bennett Place with a UM police car that was trying to help clear a path for him.
 “I don’t know which way they’re coming,” the dispatcher announced just before.
-The accident also involved an SUV and some pedestrians.
+The accident also involved a black car, an SUV, and some pedestrians.
+It’s unclear exactly when the accident happens.
+An ambulance identifies itself at that intersection at 4:41pm; by 4:43pm, choppers were being called to the scene.

 Overall, Bomenka’s radio silence led to safety issues at both locations.
-He didn’t have his radio on him, but at least one patrol officer arrived with a radio.
+He didn’t have his radio on him, but at least one patrol officer arrived with a radio and the car that transported Suiter to the hospital.
 Officers also have direct phone numbers for dispatchers.
 Someone was able to call in that he was headed to the hospital, just not in which direction.
 It’s never been made clear if someone was in the car with Bomenka and Suiter.
 It’s another conspicuous hole in the story.

-I described all of these issues to Seth Stoughton, law professor at the University of South Carolina, former police officer, and policing expert.
-I told him that Bomenka didn’t have his radio on him; didn’t provide any information on the ground or the radio; didn’t provide his name; said he was off-duty; took Suiter from the scene, leaving the gun; and got into an accident.
+All of these issues were reviewed by Seth Stoughton, law professor at the University of South Carolina, former police officer, and policing expert.
+He learned that Bomenka didn’t have his radio on him; didn’t provide any information on the ground or the radio; may not have provided his identity; took Suiter from the scene, leaving the gun; and got into an accident.
 The story gave Stoughton pause: “I can understand extreme panic leading to a series of isolated missteps,” he said.
 “But Murphy’s law aside, it’s not the case that everything can go wrong would go wrong.
 I would expect something to go right.”

 Amelia McDonell-Parry contributed to this story.